Hike among giant lava pillars and volcanic caves in Dimmuborgir, Iceland

 You’ll find the Dimmuborgir lava field on the east shore of Lake Mývatn in North Iceland, just a 1-hour drive from the town of Akureyri.

-When you arrive here, you’ll feel like you’ve stepped into a fairytale, or another world entirely.
+When you arrive here, you’ll feel like you’ve stepped into a fairytale or another world entirely.
 The sky-high lava formations, some towering 20 meters (64 feet) above you, are unlike anything else you’ll see in Iceland.

 They were formed around 2,300 years ago when two nearby craters erupted.
 As molten lava flowed over a lake, it created lava pillars that quickly solidified.
-Today, these stunning natural sculptures are a popular spot to visit on Iceland’s Ring Road (Route 1).
+Today, these stunning natural sculptures are a popular spot on Iceland’s Ring Road (Route 1).

 If you’re a Game of Thrones fan, the area might look familiar!
 The snow-dusted lava caves were the base camp for Mance Rayder and his wildling army in season 3.